-Jason Khalipa and Brian MacKenzie are both well regarded in the Crossfit community.
-They have both been quite vocal of their opinions on pacing and being able to rely on the athlete’s engine.
-A large portion of this engine comes from aerobic capacity.
+Jason Khalipa and Chris Hinshaw are both highly regarded in the Crossfit community.
+They have both been quite vocal of their opinions on being able to rely on the athlete’s engine.
+A large portion of this engine comes from developing your aerobic capacity.
 The anaerobic capacity acts almost as tuning for this engine.
 When WODs exceed the duration of anaerobic capacity the aerobic system is challenged.
 Previous Crossfit games have highlighted many athletes having a weakness when it comes to endurance events.

 Athletes of any sport should never neglect their aerobic work.
 Some are genetically predisposed to a well developed aerobic system, others are not.
 It can never be taken for granted.
 It may seem boring and time consuming but it is necessary.
 Recently the media have given a bad name to LSD style training and cast a shadow over it.
 While HIT style work can be very effective, exclusively it does not cover everything.
 Over utilizing it or neglecting other areas will undoubtedly create weaknesses in an athlete’s physiology.
 In a sport like Crossfit these small holes in an athlete’s capabilities may cost them dearly in competition.

 *featured image (c) by Sovan Matossian CrossFit HQ